nasa-gibs/worldview/doc/data_download.md

 list.
 Use this for collections that do not have granules and only have a collection level entry.
-* `CollectionMix`: Handles layers which only have collection-level metadata and have different collections based on the currently-selected date.
+* `CollectionMix`: Handles layers which only have collection-level metadata and have different collections based on the selected date.
 Uses "science" and "nrt" query flags to distinguish between "old" and "new" collections, respectively.
 * `DailyAMSRE`: Displays a single entry for a daily AMSR-E product.
-Since the metadata is too exact, this omits granules that happen to contain on a very small fraction of the day.
+Since the metadata is too exact, this omits granules that happen to contain a small fraction of the day.
 * `DailyGranuleList`: Similar to `List` but also obtains granules three hours from yesterday and tomorrow.
 This handler is only used for MODIS Combined Value Added AOD and granules appear to be in six hour chunks.
 It isn't apparent